mikieto/data-eng-labs-2025/labs/ch03/README.md

 In other words, `labs/ch03/run.py` acts as a **lab-level guard** for integration strategy: it never runs a real ETL job; it only evaluates the plan and outputs an explicit accept/reject decision.

+> **Fusion-Mart perspective.** For Fusion-Mart, you can read this as the gate that scores which source systems to integrate next—such as new payment providers or marketing platforms—based on SLI/SLO and ROI, instead of “pipelines for their own sake”.

 ---